curl/curl/projects/README.md

 ## Legacy Windows and SSL

-Some of the project configurations allow the use of Schannel, the native SSL library in Windows which forms part of Windows SSPI.
-However, Schannel in Windows <= XP is unable to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
-If you will be using curl in one of those earlier versions of Windows you should choose another SSL backend such as OpenSSL.
+Some of the project configurations use Schannel (Windows SSPI), the native SSL library that comes with the Windows OS.
+Schannel in Windows 8 and earlier is not able to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
+If you will be using curl in one of those earlier versions of Windows you should choose another SSL backend like OpenSSL.